ianfleeton/zmey/api_doc/endpoints/admin/orders/PATCH_update.md

 * **shipment_email_sent_at** — When the shipment notification email was sent to the customer.
 * **shipped_at** — When the order was shipped.
-* **shipping_tracking_number** Tracking number or ID for tracking the delivery with the shipping company.
-Can contain alphanumeric characters.

 ## Example